PRICE€ 399 (VAT exempt)

 FOR WHOThe workshop is for those who are familiar to data visualisation but are relatively new to creative coding.
-The goal is to get an better understanding how creative coding can be part of the process in making dataviz.
+The goal is to get a better understanding how creative coding can be part of the process in making dataviz and data art.

 ContentThe following topics will be covered:

-- how to draw shapes and patterns with code
+- how to draw (data)shapes and patterns with code

 - You will need a laptop with a modern browser like Chrome or FireFox